kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 	group_difference(brittle$TK104, brittle$TK107)
 	lm_difference(brittle$TK104, brittle$TK107)

 Use this function in the same way you did in :ref:`the carbon dioxide exercise in the univariate section <univariate-CO2-question>`.
-For example, you will find that comparing TK104 and TK107 that :math:`z = 1.4056`, and the confidence interval is: :math:`-21.4 \leq \mu_{107} - \mu_{104}\leq 119`.
-Similarly when coding :math:`d_i = 0` for reactor TK104 and :math:`d_i = 1` for reactor TK107, we get the least squares confidence interval for parameter :math:`g`: :math:`-21.4 \leq g \leq 119`.
-This is a little surprising, because the first method creates a pooled variance, calculates a :math:`z`-value and then a confidence interval.
-The least squares method builds a linear model, then calculates the confidence interval using the model's standard error.
+For example, you will find when comparing TK104 and TK107 that :math:`z = 1.4056` and the confidence interval is :math:`-21.4 \leq \mu_{107} - \mu_{104}\leq 119`.
+Similarly, when coding :math:`d_i = 0` for reactor TK104 and :math:`d_i = 1` for reactor TK107, we get the least squares confidence interval for parameter :math:`g`: :math:`-21.4 \leq g \leq 119`.
+This is a little surprising, because the first method creates a pooled variance and calculates a :math:`z`-value and then a confidence interval.
+The least squares method builds a linear model, and then calculates the confidence interval using the model's standard error.

-Both methods give identical results, but found by very different routes.
+Both methods give identical results, but by very different routes.

 .. _DOE-randomization: